tunmsk/nextgen-facebook/readme.txt

 == Upgrade Notice ==

-= 8.29.3-dev1 =
+= 8.29.3-1 =

-(TBD) Changed the Facebook "Author Name Format" option to a fallback feature.
+(2016/04/12) Changed the Facebook "Author Name Format" option to a fallback feature.
 Fixed cache salt value for mobile/non-mobile version of sharing buttons.

 = 8.29.2-1 =